 When the input parameter is a column name, a single column table.
 When the input parameter is a table name, a table of the same columns is returned.

-When you use the VALUES function in a context that has been filtered, such as in a PivotTable, the unique values returned by VALUES are affected by the filter.
+When you use the VALUES function in a context that has been filtered, the unique values returned by VALUES are affected by the filter.
 For example, if you filter by Region, and return a list of the values for City, the list will include only those cities in the regions permitted by the filter.
 To return all of the cities, regardless of existing filters, you must use the ALL function to remove filters from the table.
 The second example demonstrates use of ALL with VALUES.

 In most scenarios, when the argument is a column name, the results of the VALUES function are identical to those of the DISTINCT function.
 Both functions remove duplicates and return a list of the possible values in the specified column.
 However, the VALUES function can also return a blank value.
 This blank value is useful in cases where you are looking up distinct values from a related table, but a value used in the relationship is missing from one table.
 In database terminology, this is termed a violation of referential integrity.
 Such mismatches in data can occur when one table is being updated and the related table is not.